jkulesza/Python_Misc/Number_Density_Converter/README.md

 Example Execution
 -----------------

-An example execution might go as follows for 3 w/o enriched uranium.
+An example execution might go as follows for natural enriched uranium:

 ```
 Convert: